LA Kings: Drew Doughty frustrated with Olympic roster projections

 The last two seasons have been underwhelming for Drew Doughty, and that’s putting it mildly.
 The LA Kings defenseman signed a massive eight-year, $88M contract extension in July 2018, but he looked anything like a former Norris Trophy winner in the 18-19 and 19-20 seasons.
 This year, while the Olli Maatta experiment failed, Doughty has found an unlikely partner in rookie Mikey Anderson.

 “We got a guy.
 My partner right now is Mikey Anderson – great player, plays with great poise, talks a lot,” Doughty told NHL Network on Tuesday.
-“He’s a great partner for me and [he is] going to be a very, very good player.”
+“He’s a great partner for me and going to be a very, very good player.”

 Doughty got off to a slow start in the shortened 2021 season, but his numbers have skyrocketed since being paired with Anderson.
 Entering Wednesday’s matchup with the St. Louis Blues, the 31-year-old has four goals and 11 assists; his 15 points are tied for fourth-most in the NHL among defensemen.
 He has been an excellent veteran presence for a relatively young defensive corps.